Mercury 40HP Outboard Lower Unit Removal

 Step 3.
 Mark the trim tab and lower unit so you can reinstall the tab in the correct alignment when you reinstall the lower unit to the outboard.

 Step 4.
-Remove the trim tab and the lower unit mounting bolt hidden beneath the tab.
+Remove the trim tab bolt and the trim tab, followed by the 15mm lower unit mounting bolt hidden beneath the trim tab.

 Step 6.
 Remove the lower unit from the outboard.